Bonn, Germany

 Is there a lot of diversity?
 Are people in Bonn accepting of differences?

 "Bonn is a city that is known for its cultural diversity.
 It is home to people from various ethnic backgrounds, religions, and cultures, making it a melting pot of different traditions and customs.
 The city is also the host of several international organizations, which contributes to its multicultural environment.
 People in Bonn are generally accepting of differences.
 The city promotes a culture of tolerance and respect for diversity.
 It is common to see various cultural festivals and events taking place throughout the year, celebrating the city's multiculturalism.
 The residents of Bonn are known for their open-mindedness and willingness to embrace different cultures and traditions.
-This acceptance is also reflected in the city's policies and initiatives aimed at promoting inclusivity and diversity," remarked one expat living in Bonn, Germany.
+This acceptance is also reflected in the city's policies and initiatives aimed at promoting inclusivity and diversity," commented one expat who made the move to Bonn.

 What are the schools in Bonn like?